cs1302uga/cs1302-ce27.5/README.md

    have the **DRIVER** stage and commit `BubbleSort.java` to their local repository, then push the changes up to the repository on GitHub.
 Everyone else should pull the changes after that.

+1. View the condensed, graphical version of your Git log using `git adog`.

 <hr/>